UK leaders say no plans for Orders in Council for same-sex marriages

 The parliamentary committee is inquiring into the future of the UK Overseas Territories relationship.

-Bermuda’s court of appeal last month overturned a law passed in February to ban same-sex marriage.
+Bermuda’s Court of Appeal last month overturned a law passed in February to ban same-sex marriage.

 Cayman-based attorney Leonardo Raznovich submitted written evidence to the Foreign Affairs Committee in relation to its inquiry.